mrpineapples/eslint-setup-react/README.md

 -   If using vscode, install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

+    - Adding `"editor.formatOnSave": true` to your settings show be enough to get eslint working properly, however there have been times in the past that it didn't work.

-    -   Add this to settings:
+    - If the above doesn't work add this block to settings:

     ```json
       "editor.formatOnSave": true,